mendix/docs/content/refguide/native-styling-refguide.md

 | `value`  | This has all TextStyle properties. | |
 | `validationMessage` | This has all TextStyle properties. |    |

-The default class to style all drop down inputs is named `DropDown`.
+The default class to style all drop-down inputs is named `DropDown`.

 ### 6.4 Check Box